redstreet/fava_investor/fava_investor/modules/tlh/README.md

 Tax loss harvester plugin for Fava (Beancount personal finance software).

 Reports on lots that can be tax loss harvested from your Beancount input file.
 Also determines which of them would trigger wash sales.

+See this article **[Tax Loss Harvesting with Beancount](http://reds-rants.netlify.app/personal-finance/tax-loss-harvesting-with-beancount/)** for more.

 Example:

 ![Screenshot: TLH](../../../screenshot.png)